Top-Rated Ski Resorts in North America

 Photo by jdross75 on Adobe Stock

 Skiers that want the ultimate mountain choices choose Aspen/Snowmass since this sprawling ski area boasts access to four mountains on one ski pass.
-Aspen Mountain, or Ajax as locals call it, is accessible right in the middle of its namesake city and skiers clamor for space on the iconic red gondola leaving from town.
-Aspen Mountain is mostly steep verticals for experts, but Buttermilk has plenty of runs perfect for beginners.
+Aspen Mountain, or Ajax as locals call it, is accessible right in the middle of its namesake city, and skiers clamor for space in the iconic red gondola that is leaving town.
+Aspen Mountain is mostly steep verticals for experts, but Buttermilk has plenty of runs that are perfect for beginners.
 Finally, locals flock to Aspen Highland Mountain and the epic after-hours Snowcat Dinners offered at Cloud 9.
 More extensive than all of the others combined, Snowmass Mountain combines the best of all three mountains into a family-friendly ski resort area where 95% of all lodging is ski-in/ski-out.

 Beaver Creek, Colorado